WebAssembly/memory-control/proposals/memory-control/Overview.md

  - Incremental addition over existing proposals

 #### Option 2: First class WebAssembly memories
- - Explore adding memoryref, to dynamically bind/unbind memories from instances
- - Introduce a memory table, that stores the indices, base address, and properties of the memory (limited to read/write protections in this proposal, and potentially a growable bit to disable growing where necessary).
+This is the more elegant approach to dynamically add memories, but adding support for first class memories is non-trivial.
+ - Introduce the notion of a generic memory ref `ref.mem`.
+ - Introduce a new class of instructions to add, remove and manipulate memory references.
+ - Extend existing instructions that take a `memarg` to use memory references.
+ - The instructions outlined above will need an argument for a memory reference.
+ - JS API extensions for the instructions mentioned above.

 ### Other alternatives